TamasPalfi/User-stories/final.md

 ## ***New Members***

 ### 1. New Member Signs Up For *Members Only* From Invitation Link
 Josh receives a link from a friend to join *Members Only*.
 Naturally, Josh is very excited and is eager to join the site.
 Josh finds the link in an email from *Members Only* and selects it.
 He is now brought to a *Members Only* webpage that asks him to confirm that he wants to join *Members Only*.
 Josh selects the "Yes" button, confirming he wants to join *Members Only*.
-Upon accepting, he is brought to a Sign Up webpage.
-The page consists ofa form, with required fields of: First Name, Last Name, Street Address, City/Town, Zip Code, Country (U.S. only), Email Address, and a Password.
+Upon accepting, he is brought to a Sign-Up webpage.
+The page consists of a form, with required fields of: First Name, Last Name, Street Address, City/Town, Zip Code, Country (U.S. only), Email Address, and a Password.
 Josh will then select a checkbox confirming that he accepts the Terms and Conditions of *Members Only*.
 Finally, Josh will select the "Submit" button, and he is sent a confirmation email to confirm his sign up at *Members Only*.
 Josh will need to go to this email and select the account confirmation link, finalizing the creation of his account and bringing him to his own *Members Only* account webpage.
 In order to continue use of *Members Only*, Josh will need to enter his credit card details and confirm a charge.
  - Non-Functional Aspects:
    - Web Server receives form submission
    - Web Server sends to Node.js backend